Please click the links below to be taken to the websites of our partner organisations.

 The Royal College of Paediatrics and Child Health is responsible for improving standards of medical care, to educate and examine doctors and provide information to the public on the health care of children.

-The Royal College of Physicians of England develops and oversees an ongoing programme of medical examinations, education and training for qualified doctors who wish to undertake further (postgraduate) education and training to pursue a career in specialist (internal) medicine.
+The Royal College of Physicians of Edinburgh develops and oversees an ongoing programme of medical examinations, education and training for qualified doctors who wish to undertake further (postgraduate) education and training to pursue a career in specialist (internal) medicine.